GSA/search-gov-website/README.md

 <!--
-  Federalist recommends you use Continuous Integration to automatically test and validate any new changes to your site.
+  Cloud.gov Pages recommends you use Continuous Integration to automatically test and validate any new changes to your site.
 CircleCI is free for open source projcets.
 You should replace this badge with your own.